stevewhims/XamlListDetail/README.md

-# The XamlListDetail Project Reunion 0.5 sample retargeted from UWP
+# XamlListDetail&mdash;a Windows App SDK 0.8.1 port of the UWP XamlMasterDetail sample app

-This repo contains the result of taking the [UWP XamlMasterDetail sample app](https://docs.microsoft.com/samples/microsoft/windows-universal-samples/xamlmasterdetail/), and retargeting it to Reunion/WinUI/Win32.
-But I'll be changing the name of the project to **XamlListDetail** (and matching the default namespace with that).
+This repo contains the result of taking the [UWP XamlMasterDetail sample app](https://docs.microsoft.com/samples/microsoft/windows-universal-samples/xamlmasterdetail/), and porting it to the Windows App SDK 0.8.1.
+In the process, we change the name of the project to **XamlListDetail** (and we change the default namespace name to match).

 I'll be referring to the UWP XamlMasterDetail sample app project as the *source project*, and I'll be referring to XamlListDetail as the *target project*.

-## Install the Project Reunion 0.5 VSIX
+## Install the Windows App SDK 0.8.1 VSIX

-In Visual Studio, click **Extensions** > **Manage Extensions**, search for *Project Reunion*, and download the Project Reunion extension.
+In [Visual Studio](https://visualstudio.microsoft.com/downloads/), click **Extensions** > **Manage Extensions** > **Installed**, search for *Project Reunion* (which is the code name of the Windows App SDK), and download the Project Reunion extension.
 Close and reopen Visual Studio, and follow the prompts to install the extension.
-For more info, see [Project Reunion 0.5](https://github.com/microsoft/ProjectReunion/releases/tag/0.5.0).
+For more info, see [0.8.1 is now available!](https://github.com/microsoft/WindowsAppSDK/releases/tag/v0.8.1).

 ## Create a new project

 In Visual Studio, create a new project from the **Blank App, Packaged (WinUI 3 in Desktop)** project template.
-You can find that by choosing language: C++; platform: Project Reunion; project type: Desktop (which is referring to Win32 in this context).
-Name the project *XamlListDetail*, uncheck **Place solution and project in the same directory**, and target the most recent release (not preview) of the platform (currently 19041).
+You can find that project template in the **Create a new project** dialog by choosing language: *C++*; platform: *Project Reunion*; project type: *Desktop* (which is referring to Win32 in this context) or *WinUI*.
+Name the project *XamlListDetail*, uncheck **Place solution and project in the same directory**, and target the most recent release (not preview) of the client operating system (19041 at time of writing).

-There are actually two projects in Solution Explorer&mdash;one is qualified as **(Desktop)**, and the other as **(Package)**.
+You'll now see two projects in Solution Explorer&mdash;one is qualified as **(Desktop)**, and the other as **(Package)**.
 We'll be making changes only to the *Desktop* project in this walkthrough.

 ## Refactor the IDL into one file

-The source project has all of its IDL in one file named `Project.idl`.
+The source project has all of its IDL in one file, named `Project.idl`.
 So we'll follow that pattern in the target project.

 Add a new **Midl File (.idl)** item to the project.
 Name the new item `Project.idl`.
 Delete the default contents of `Project.idl`.

 Move all the IDL from `MainWindow.idl` into `Project.idl`, save that, and then delete `MainWindow.idl`.

 Remove the dummy property from `Project.idl` and from `MainWindow.xaml.h` and `.cpp`.
 Remove the event handler from those files, too.
 In `MainWindow.xaml`, replace the content with just `<Grid/>`.
-Confirm you can build and run at this stage.
+Confirm that you can build and run at this stage.

 ## Port **ItemViewModel** and **Item**